tst-race/race-docs/race-developer-guide.md

 RACE artifacts were built on the following host platforms:
 * x86_x64 (built using Ubuntu)
 * arm64-v8a/aarch64 (built using Apple M1)
+* TODO: will we support android builds on aarch64?

 #### **Supported Clients**
 * Ubuntu 20.04 (arm-v8a/aarch64 and x86_64)
 * Android OS versions 10, 11 and 12
+* TODO: revisit after final android wrt current limitations due to changes to storage permissions changes

 #### **Supported Servers**
 * Ubuntu 20.04 (arm-v8a/aarch64 and x86_64)